 Sometimes, this is termed as operating “under false pretences”.

-The consequences of fraud over $5000
+What are the consequences of fraud over $5000 in Ontario?

 There is a wide range of sentencing options for fraud convictions.
 It pays to hire a lawyer with considerable experience in such cases.

 Even if you accept the charges against you, a good lawyer may be able to reduce the penalties you face and even prevent a criminal record.